Bree-Mass/se_project_express/README.md

 2. Install dependencies using `npm install`.
 3. Configure environment variables (e.g., MongoDB connection string).
 4. Start the server using `npm run start` for production or `npm run dev` for development with hot reloading.

+## Remote Access on Google Cloud

+You may visit https://whattowear.home.kg/ to see a live version of the page.